COS301-SE-2024/MoodMix/README.md

     <td style="vertical-align: top; width: auto; border: 0; padding: 10px;">
       <h2><b style="font-size: 18px;">Gerrit Potgieter</b></h2>
       <b style="font-size: 16px;"> Project Manager, Business Analyst</b><br>
      Hi!
-I’m a final year computer science student looking to further my studies in the field of cyber security.
+I’m a final year computer science student looking to further my studies in the field of cyber security!
 I love exploring the vast spaces in the world of IT and I like to tinker with API's to see what I can achieve with it.
 I'm most comfortable working middleware and communications within a system.
       <br><br>
     </td>
   </tr>